breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 #### Integrate Catalog with Records

 If you remember module 2 when we talked about the Records support.
-Now we can integrate the Records using the EL for JSF.
+Now we can integrate the Records using the EL for Jakarta Faces.
 For the following task, we will create a new method on our service class to provide the data with a List of Records.
 Basically, the idea of the record is to use as a DTO of the data to show on some view.
 In this case, we don't need the full information of the book to be shown on the view.

 -----
 #### **Task**